ecaha/mikrok8s-hyperv/things/kubevirt.md

 ## Test empheral VM

-We will not touch persistent storage yet.
-We want know, if kubevirt works and is capable of running precreated image.
-We expect virtctl is called from actual ($pwd) directory in following code snippets.
+We will not touch the persistent storage yet.
+We want know if kubevirt works and if it is capable of running precreated image.
+We expect virtctl is called from the actual ($pwd) directory it is located in.

 ```Powershell
 kubectl apply -f https://kubevirt.io/labs/manifests/vm.yaml